-With wide ranging interests in accounting, entrepreneurship and finance, Dr. Hand’s current research focuses on equity analysts’ financial statement forecasts and valuation models, the identities and economic importance of multidimensional stock return predictive signals, and what hedge funds tell their investors.
+With wide ranging interests in accounting, entrepreneurship and finance, Dr. Hand’s current research focuses on equity analysts’ financial statement forecasts, analysts’ estimates of firms’ costs of equity, and measuring and calibrating the racial/ethnic densities of executives in US public companies.
 He is co-author of “Intangible Assets: Values, Measures and Risks” (Oxford University Press, 2003) with Baruch Lev of New York University.

 Dr. Hand has twice won the American Accounting Association’s competitive manuscript competition for his scholarship.

 He enjoys teaching in the MBA, Masters of Accounting, Undergraduate, PhD and Executive Development Programs.
-He received the 2013 UNC Kenan-Flagler Weatherspoon Award for MAC Teaching and the 2008 Weatherspoon Distinguished Award for MBA Teaching.
+He received the 2018 UNC Kenan-Flagler Weatherspoon Distinguished Research Award, the 2013 UNC Kenan-Flagler Weatherspoon Award for MAC Teaching, and the 2008 Weatherspoon Distinguished Award for MBA Teaching.

 He received his PhD and his MBA with honors from the University of Chicago Graduate School of Business.
 He earned his B.Sc. at the Bristol University, England, where he graduated first in his class and with highest honors.